“Life begins at the end of your comfort zone.”

 WLC is the proud home of a handful of fantastic study abroad programs!
 We send students to Spain, Germany, Italy, and France every year.
 Check out each of the programs below.

 We may have the cheapest programs around, but maybe you want to go to Austria, Costa Rica or even Côte d’Ivoire.
 Unfortunately, we just don’t have enough faculty for that.
 That’s where ISU and its affiliate programs come in.
 Check out the ISU Abroad page below!

 Not everyone wants to head abroad to study language.
 If you’re interested in going abroad to work on research, check out these ISU and affiliate programs specifically!

-You hard-working young professional, you.
-If you’re interested in diong an internship abroad (I mean obviously, you are, if you’re here, right?) head on over to the internships page for WLC’s guidelines, links to your college’s page on internships, and even opportunities!
+If you’re interested in doing an internship abroad head over to the internships page for WLC’s guidelines, links to your college’s page on internships, and even opportunities!

-Living abroad is so enticing.
-WLC alumni have first-hand experience with that.
+WLC alumni have plenty of first-hand experience living abroad.
 To get contact information for someone who’s been through what you’re thinking about tackling, write to email@example.com.